Make New York Style bagels at home with this easy and delicious recipe.

 - Add in salt and 5 1/2 cups of flour.
 Mix on medium speed until all of the flour is incorporated.
 You don’t want your dough to be sticky at all.
 It should form a ball and not stick to the sides of the bowl or your hands.
 If it is, gradually add in more flour.
 This can differ for everyone depending on where you live or how your weather is that day.
 You shouldn’t need more than 6 cups.
 Once you reach the right consistency, let it knead for 5 minutes.

-- Dump your dough out on to a very lightly floured surface.
+- Dump the dough out on to a very lightly floured surface.
 I’m talking a sprinkle of flour here.
 Weigh the dough on a food scale and divide the dough into twelve even portions.
 Form each portion into a ball by pulling all the sides together to the bottom and pinching it shut.
 If you are lost at this, please check my Instagram bagel highlight for a full step-by-step tutorial.
-Cover the dough balls with a light weight dish cloth and rest for 5-10 minutes.
+Cover the dough balls with a lightweight dish cloth and rest for 5-10 minutes.

 - Once they have rested, you are going to put the hole into the middle of your dough ball.
 You are going to do this by pushing your thumb through the top center to meet the pointer finger coming through the bottom.
 Gently stretch from the center of the dough being careful not to deflate the sides of the dough.
 Place bagels onto a sheet pan lined with parchment paper.
 I very lightly sprinkle mine with cornmeal to prevent any sticking.
-Not to much because it will cover your bagel bottom.
+Not too much because it will cover your bagel bottom.
 Cover and let them rise for 20 minutes.

 - Preheat the oven to 400 degrees and bring a large pot of water to a boil and add your brown sugar.
 Boil each bagel for 1 minute on each side.
 Use a slotted spoon to remove from the water and place it back on the baking sheet.
 Don’t skip this step.
 This is what gives our bagels that wonderful chewiness.